federicopellegatta/raytracing/README.md

 ```
 ### Render
 raytracer can generate images using 3 algorithms.
-Inside the `example` directory there are input files defining different scenes.
+Inside the `examples` directory there are input files defining different scenes.

->Note that the file `example/demo.txt` contains instruction on how to write a correct input file.
+>Note that the file `examples/demo.txt` contains instruction on how to write a correct input file.

 The following command
 ```
 ./raytracer render -w 640 -h 360 --alg pathtracing --num-of-rays 5 --max-depth 4 --samples-per-pixel 25 --outf demo-5 -i ../examples/demo.txt
 ```
-generate the following image (which is defined in the input file `example/demo.txt`)
+generate the following image (which is defined in the input file `examples/demo.txt`)

 ![Demo image](./examples/demo-5.png)

-Thanks to `ffmpeg` and a couple of cli options it is possibile to generate simple animations; for instance the command
+Thanks to `ffmpeg` and a couple of cli options it is possibile to generate simple animations; the scripts `demo_animation.sh` and `generate-image.sh` facilitates this, and by launching
 ```
-$ ./demo_animation -j <NUM_OF_CORES>
+$ ./demo_animation.sh -j <NUM_OF_CORES>
 ```
 will produce

 ![Demo animation](./examples/demo.gif)

+Feel free to tweak the scripts to your own liking.

 ### Convert images from HDR to LDR format
 raytracer can also convert images from HDR to LDR format (only `png` and `jpeg` are supported):  use the `convertpfm2png` command as in the following example: